jeremy-washam/tunetracker/README.md

 And here's a little video I put together that shows off all the functionality: [demo](https://vimeo.com/user113969829/review/459585102/d3056eb9cf)

+(Note on local setup: be sure to change the redirect URI in config.js to http://localhost:8080/redirect)

 ## Features

 There are five routes in the navbar, each corresponding to a different view / React component that provides a number of features.